 As if running a nonprofit organization, raising money and helping the community isn’t enough of a struggle.
 Every nonprofit must worry about hackers targeting their computer network.
-Charities are extremely vulnerable for a variety of reasons.
+Charities are extremely vulnerable for a variety of reasons so we’ll look at how to create a nonprofit IT security plan to protect your data.

 Volunteers rarely go through deep background screenings.
 Employees and volunteers use personal emails for business.
 A wide variety of people might have access to hundreds, if not thousands of donor and even client information databases.